ZheChenJay/41889_assignment4/README.md

 # 41889_assignment3

-This application is mainly a class of online shopping software interaction, based on achieving product browsing, product detailed page, product evaluation browsing, product collection and other functions.
+This application is mainly a class of online shopping software interaction, based on achieving product browsing, product detailed page, product comments browsing, product collection and other functions.

 The contributor of this project:
 | Student Name    |  Student Email                      |